isaacnmm/pestpolicy-hugo2XX/content/posts/can-you-drink-alkaline-water-everyday/index.md

 ---
 title: Can You Drink Alkaline Water Everyday
 description: Can you drink alkaline water every day?
-Alkaline water contains a pH that's higher than 7 - regular tap water has a pH of between 6.5 to 8.5 on the pH scale -...
+Alkaline water contains a pH that's higher than 7
 slug: /can-you-drink-alkaline-water-everyday/
 date: 2025-07-10 00:00:00+00:00
 lastmod: 2025-07-10 00:00:00+03:00